2enology/my-projects-overview/README.md

 <img align="right" width="300px" src="https://github.com/zenosy/My-Projects-Overview/assets/29924624/f5d6d61d-2fac-4d37-9f43-ba7c1f870265">

-This is coin-flip game on solana network.
-Payment is Sol and users can put their amount in this game.
-If he is winner, he can get twice of given amount, if not, he will lose his amount.
-This project includes smart contract, back-end, and front-end integration.

-- Live: <a href="https://coinflip.deezkits.com">DoodleBunny</a>
-- Github Repository: <a href="https://github.com/best-lucky1030/coin-flip-solkitty">DoodleBunny</a>

 Doodle Bunny is the NFT project on Flare network.
 It will not only bring in first ever doodle NFTs on Flare but also, NFT breeding & NFT staking to earn our native Bunny token.
 There will be total 1000 doodle bunnies (500 Males & 500 Females).

+- Live: <a href="https://coinflip.deezkits.com">DoodleBunny</a>
+- Github Repository: <a href="https://github.com/best-lucky1030/coin-flip-solkitty">DoodleBunny</a>

 <h3><u><strong><i>Plunder The Void Mint Site</i></strong></u> &nbsp;(Avalanche)</h3>
 <hr />